 Not all applications require a personal statement, but they are almost always required for US applications.
 Your personal statement needs to show that you are motivated to do further research, and also that you want to study in that particular department.
 If you are applying to multiple programmes, make sure that you tailor each application rather than send the same application to each place.

-- Why do you want to do a PhD
+- Why you want to do a PhD;

-- Do you have any experience in research, or relevant research skills
+- Your experience in research, or relevant research skills that you have;

 Examples of personal statements can be found at: